-Phosphorus was recorded at 4.87 μ g/L in September of 2020.
+Phosphorus was recorded at 6.41 μg/L in August of 2021.
 This value is characteristic of lakes with high water quality, according to the U.S. EPA ecoregion criteria.

 Clam Lake's transparency is on the decline since 2004, possibly a sign that the lake is rebounding from the invasion of invasive zebra mussels.
 Zebra mussels filter particles out of the water and their invasions are tied to clearer water in many lakes in Northern Michigan.
 Since 2012, the lake has had transparency characteristic of a mesotrophic lake.